Abstract

 Introduction

-While DDC activation is crucial for the cell to cope with genotoxic stress, its timely downregulation is equally vital (Waterman, Haber, & Smolka, 2020).
+While DDC activation is crucial for the cell to cope with genotoxic stress, its timely downregulation is equally vital (Waterman et al, 2020).
 Many changes induced by the DDC kinases need to be reversed to allow continued cell growth and recovery.
-For example, the DDC-mediated cell cycle arrest has to be lifted to allow proliferation and alternative DNA repair permitted at other cell cycle phases (Pellicioli et al., 2001; Waterman, Haber, & Smolka, 2020).
-Thus far, DDC downregulation has been mainly elucidated using the model organism yeast, with several strategies being identified (Waterman, Haber, & Smolka, 2020).
-One of these is mediated by the DNA helicase Srs2 that targets the most upstream step of the DDC pathway through removing RPA and the associated Mec1-Ddc2 from chromatin (Dhingra et al., 2021).
-The DDC dampening (anti-checkpoint) function of Srs2 was shown to be separable from its roles in removing the recombinase Rad51 from ssDNA (anti-recombination) during homologous recombination (Dhingra et al., 2021).
-Considering that other organisms also possess DNA helicases capable of removing RPA from ssDNA (Hormeno et al., 2022; Jenkins et al., 2021; Shorrocks et al., 2021), it is plausible that an anti-checkpoint strategy involving RPA antagonism may be present beyond yeast.
+For example, the DDC-mediated cell cycle arrest has to be lifted to allow proliferation and alternative DNA repair mechanisms permitted at other cell cycle phases (Pellicioli et al, 2001; Waterman et al., 2020).
+Thus far, DDC downregulation has been mainly studied using the model organism yeast, with several strategies being identified (Waterman et al., 2020).
+One of these is mediated by the DNA helicase Srs2 that targets the most upstream step of the DDC pathway through removing RPA and the associated Mec1-Ddc2 from chromatin (Dhingra et al, 2021).
+Importantly, the role of Srs2 in DDC dampening (anti-checkpoint) can be separated from its well-studied role in removing the recombinase Rad51 from ssDNA (anti-recombination) that modulates homologous recombination levels and outcomes (Dhingra et al., 2021).
+The former role of Srs2 is critical for cell survival of genotoxins, such as camptothecin (CPT) that traps Top1 on DNA (Dhingra et al., 2021).
+Considering that other organisms also possess DNA helicases capable of removing RPA from ssDNA (Hormeno et al, 2022; Jenkins et al, 2021; Shorrocks et al, 2021), it is plausible that an anti-checkpoint strategy involving RPA antagonism may be present beyond yeast.

 Results